Skip to content

 adds the following (xarray.DataArray) to existing (aprofiles.profiles.ProfilesData):

-- `'clouds_bases' (time, altitude)`: Mask array corresponding to the bases of the clouds.
+- `'clouds' (time, altitude)`: Mask array corresponding to data flagged as a cloud.

 ```python